Innovating for a sustainable future

 Our technical multidisciplinary background is grounded in sustainability.
 We know what it takes to be sustainable, it is not a buzzword.

-Here you will find some peer reviewed publications through our partnership with the Rochester Insitute of Technology:
+Here you will find some peer reviewed publications through our partnership with world class universities

 Our CEO Thomas Trabold talked about biochar stability and versatility in this Salon article!
 Check it out! https://lnkd.in/dMT8TXTt